A Tailor-Made Wakhan Corridor Jeep Tour

 We feel that true luxury is getting to know a place and its people, not necessarily measured by the thread count of the bed linen or the number of hotel restaurants.
 Give us a real experience any day.

 However, as this is a tailor-made trip, we can alter the accommodation to suit your tastes.
 Please be aware though that in many cases here, homestays and yurts are the only option.

 What will the weather be like?

-A very difficult question to answer when we’ll be travelling in the dozen kilometres-or-so between the third and fourth highest mountain ranges on earth.
-But, you can expect some hot days lower in the valleys and off the high valleys – temperatures could be in 20-30 degrees range or higher.
-At altitude, we have experienced every season in the course of a single day – warm sunshine followed by winds and rain, hail or snow on the passes and perhaps down to 0 degrees for a short period of time.
+A very difficult question to answer when travelling among the third and fourth highest mountain ranges on earth. it also depends which time of year you choose to go.
+But, you can expect some hot days lower in the valleys – 20 degrees or higher.
+At altitude, we have experienced every season in the course of a single day – warm sunshine followed by winds and rain, hail or snow on the passes and perhaps down to freezing for a short period of time.
 In general, the rule of thumb is to expect warm days and cooler nights when we are out of the lowland areas.
 The winds in the Wakhan can be pretty cold and fierce around sunset particularly, so you’ll need to bring warm clothes and a sleeping bag.

 What kit do I need to bring?

 We will provide you with an information pack after signing up to this trip, and this will detail any particular equipment we think either necessary or useful.